miwashi-edu/edu-python-webscraping/README.md

 from urllib.parse import urlparse, unquote

 def ensure_dir(directory):
-    """Ensure that a directory exists; if not, create it.""" if not os.path.exists(directory):
+    if not os.path.exists(directory):
         os.makedirs(directory)

 def download_file(url):
-    """Download a file from a URL, preserving its path structure."""
     try:
         response = requests.get(url, stream=True)
-        # Check if the request was successful (200 OK)
         if response.status_code == 200:
             parsed_url = urlparse(url)
-            # Unquote URL to handle %20 spaces etc., and construct the local file path
             path = unquote(parsed_url.path)
-            # Assuming all files are downloaded to a 'downloads' directory
             local_file_path = os.path.join('downloads', path.lstrip('/'))

             ensure_dir(os.path.dirname(local_file_path))